campbells/atrialmtk_CS/Examples/Example-LeftAtrium/README.md

     ```
 ![pyvista-regions](https://github.com/pcmlab/atrialmtk/blob/main/images/la-regions-pyvista.png?raw=true)

-7. Follow the steps for “general point picking” from the “Instructions for landmark selection” below.
+7. Follow the steps for [General point selection](#stargeneral-point-selection) from the “Instructions for landmark selection” below.
 Select the 6 landmarks by right clicking or pressing P with the cursor at the desired location,  making sure to select the points in the same order as listed in the python script, and close the window.
 The coordinates will be saved automatically in a text file Regions.txt.
 8. Next, you will need to provide the model with some more specific information.
 Update DataPath in Refined_Point_Picking.py to match the folder containing Clipped.stl.
 9. With the point picking environment still active, run:

     ```
     python Refined_Point_Picking.py
     ```
-    and follow the steps for “specific point selection” in the “Instructions for landmark selection”below to select these 4 additional points.
+    and follow the steps for [Specific point selection](#starspecific-point-selection) in the “Instructions for landmark selection” below to select these 4 additional points.
 Again make sure to do this in the same order as in the script.
 These points will need to be selected more carefully, so make sure to read through the steps fully, and make use of the reference images below.
 When you are finished close the window.
 You will find these coordinates saved in the text file Landmarks.txt.

    ![pyvista-landmarks](https://github.com/pcmlab/atrialmtk/blob/main/images/la-landmarks-pyvista.png?raw=true)